swagnikdutta/raft/README.md

 # Raft

-I started this project while attending [The Recurse Center](https://www.recurse.com/) in the Fall of 2021.
-It's purely for educational purposes so I can better understand distributed systems.
-As of now, only the leader election part has been completed.
+This is an educational project to understand how consensus works.
+It features a toy implementation of the raft protocol.

+It is partially complete, till the leader election step.

-A cluster with three  nodes.
+The gif below demonstrates a cluster with three  nodes.
 The server with `id = 101` wins the election to become the leader and starts sending heartbeats to its followers - `102` and `103` at fixed intervals.
-The heartbeat resets the timer on the followers, preventing them from transitioning into Candidate state.
+The heartbeat resets the timer on the followers, preventing them from transitioning into the candidate state.